jrnold/masteringmetrics/docs/mlda-dd.md

 ------  ---------  ----------
 legal        10.8        4.48

-Function to calculate sclustered standard errors and return a tidy data frame of the coefficients and standard errors.
+Function to calculate clustered standard errors and return a tidy data frame of the coefficients and standard errors.

 ```r
 cluster_se <- function(mod, cluster, type = "CR2") {